yagopv/Stashy/readme.md

 # What´s included ?

-In this early version i included some layouts and utilities:
+You will find several layouts and utilities inside Stashy:

 - **OffCanvas** : Create responsive pages using this awesome layout
 - **Flyout** : Hide your navigation options or wathever you want in a nice left panel